wangshisheng/WuKong/README.md

 - Whether selected modules are logically connected.
 - Whether the generated R code contains a complete code block marked by triple backticks.
 - Whether all required packages for the selected modules are installed.

-## Citation

-If you use WuKong in your research, please cite:

-WuKong: An LLM-Enhanced Framework for Adaptable Proteomics Analysis.

-Citation information will be updated after publication.

 ## Contact